Romance! As the name suggests we all love to have more of it in our lives. We all love in our lives, so we love to watch romance in Cinema too.

 Unlike other rom-coms, we get to see some quirky characters, and they are exactly opposites.

 Directed by: Paresh Mokashi

 Just like we love to do it all the time & especially in the teenage, in which one can easily fall in love with someone, but this someone can be anyone!

-Dagdu a mischievous boy, ill-mannered, bad at behavior, fails in all the subjects, in college.
-Without taking this seriously at all he keeps doing the same & finally falls in love with Prajakta Lele, a big villain in Dagdu’s life, But why?
+Dagdu is a mischievous boy, ill-mannered, and bad at behavior.
+He fails in all subjects in college.
+Without taking this seriously, he keeps doing the same and finally falls in love with Prajakta Lele, a big villain in Dagdu’s life.
+But why?

 Cast: Prathamesh Parab, Ketaki Mategaonkar

 Story & Screenplay: Priyadarshan Jadhav & Ravi Jadhav